klimashkin/css-modules-theme/README.md

   'medium': 'z'
 }
 ```
-and Button component which wants to render Icon component and pass following theme to it:
+and a Button component which wants to render Icon component and pass following theme to it:
 ```javascript
 const buttonStyle = {
   'button': 'a',